microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraScopedRoleMembership.md

 ```

 ## Description
-the Get-EntraScopedRoleMembership cmdlet gets a scoped role membership from an administrative unit in Microsoft Entra ID.
+The Get-EntraScopedRoleMembership cmdlet gets a scoped role membership from an administrative unit in Microsoft Entra ID.

 ## Examples